 Storybook Garden is one of the most popular adventure parks in London.
 Essentially, it’s a giant outdoor playground in a park setting with an amazing splash pad, a myriad of climbing structures as well as a small Ferris wheel.
 This fun park is excellent for children up to 10 years of age.
 Prepare to spend here 2-4 hours, so don’t forget a backpack with water, snacks, and sandwiches as well as all baby and toddler essentials such as diapers, extra clothes, hand sanitizers, wipes and swimming suit.

-Each season they offer different programming, day camps and events.
+Each season they offer different programming, day camps and events such as Easter egg hunts, winter skating,

-Under normal circumstances: The regular entry tickets cost $8.25 per person, for adults and children.
+If you go: The regular summer entry tickets cost $9.50 per person, for adults and children.
+During spring, the tickets cost $7.50 per person.
 Kids under 2 years go in for free.
-A family of four pays $29.00.
-If you live close, consider buying an annual pass which is cheaper in the long run.
+Pre-registration is encouraged.

 Address: 1958 Storybook Lane, London, ON; Phone: 519-661-5770